hugogspereira/secure-real-time-streaming/README.md

 HjBox:
 - HjBox "config" "box-config" "password"

-EncryptMovies: (If you want to encrypt the movie with different configs, run this with the corresponding "movie-config")
+EncryptMovies: (If you want to encrypt the movie with different configs, run this with the corresponding "movie-config")<br />
 - EncryptMovies "movie" "movies-config"

-PBEFileEncryption: (If you want to encrypt the configs file with a given password, run this with the corresponding "password")
+PBEFileEncryption: (If you want to encrypt the configs file with a given password, run this with the corresponding "password")<br />
 - PBEFileEncryption "config" "password"